Lesson Plan

 Model Recitation by the teacher

-Teacher recite the poem ” The River ” with proper tone, rhythm, proper pronunciation, stress, intonation and in meaningful units.
+Teacher recite the poem ” The River ” with proper tone,

-Track Reading by the Pupil
+by the Pupil

-Students asked to read the poem silently.
-When they read they are asked to underline the difficult words in that poem.
+they are asked to underline the difficult words in that poem.

 Glossary Reference

-Students are asked to refer the glossary to find out the meaning of difficult words.
-The difficult words are; sparkle, pebbles, foliage, brawling, leaping, impetuous, brimming, tending, mortal prime, dash etc.
+Students are asked to refer the glossary to find out the

-Teacher discusses the meaning of these words using proper examples and situations.
+Teacher discusses the meaning of these words using proper

 Collaborative Learning

-Students are asked to form groups and share their ideas in groups.
-Students are asked to write down the new words and its meaning in their personal word list.
+groups.
+Students are asked to write down the new words and its meaning in

 Mega phoning the Doubts

-Each group given opportunity to raise their doubts to other groups.
+Each group given opportunity to raise their doubts to

 Facilitation by the Teacher

-Teacher helps to clarify the difficult areas which no groups could effectively tackle.
+groups could effectively tackle.
 Teacher also explains the difficult areas.

 Scaffolding Questions